Agahi-K/structure-determinant/README.md

 STRUCTURE DETERMINANT provides the following functions:

-* Extraction of the number of genetic clusters (K) and estimated Ln probability of the data [LnP(D)] from STRUCTURE output files.
+* Extraction of the number of genetic clusters (K) and estimated log probability of the data [LnP(D)] from STRUCTURE output files.
 * Calculation and visualization of ΔK based on the Evanno method.
-* Summary of mean LnP(D) and its standard deviation across STRUCTURE replicates.
+* Calculation of mean LnP(D) and standard deviation across STRUCTURE replicates.
 * Extraction and visualization of individual membership coefficients (Q) from STRUCTURE Q-matrices.
 * Classification of genotypes as assigned to a genetic cluster or as admixed according to a user-defined membership threshold.
 * Generation of publication-ready Structure and admixture plots.
+* Export of summary tables in CSV format.
-* Export of summary tables and publication-quality PNG figures.
+* Export of publication-quality Structure and admixture plots in PNG format at 600 dpi.

 ## Input